 Citizens Advice Bureau Spain, or CAB Spain, was conceived by Myra Cecilia Azzopardi in 2013.
 Her own experience as a perpetual expatriate may have unconsciously directed her to pursue a career aimed at the Spanish expatriate community.
 CAB Spain aims to provide citizens with up-to-date, unbiased and accurate information and advice.

 Since 1995 I became involved in politics at a municipal level.
 I helped with the Spanish campaign in Estepona.
-I was asked to list reasons as why we needed a foreigner office for the expats.
+I was asked to list the reasons why we needed a foreign office for the expats.
 Following this commencement, the foreigner’s office was eventually set up in Estepona in 1997.

 Absolutely not.
 We are and remain totally independent.
 There are and will be a time when we have to struggle against the system itself.
 Noting that I have been involved in Spanish politics, I will not allow my hands to be tied in any way.

 I was totally on my own in the beginning and soon found two admin assistants to help moderate the page and approve posts for me to answer.
 After quite a few months, members began to volunteer, the team is small but we are so lucky to have members of the team with a surprisingly vast knowledge of various topics.
 Three others besides myself who are very keen on the laws of Spain.
 We spend hours reading Royal Decrees.
 We also interpret the laws to assist foreigners living in Spain.
 I joked that before King Juan Carlos signs the next modification on the laws on EU non-Spanish citizens and residency that he would have to contact us first.
 Our team consists of men and women who are British, Dutch and German.
 We also have a doctor in our team and lawyers who assist and will be our sponsors when we have charity status.
 We have to work around the clock as the team is too small for the large and expanding membership.